 This refreshing and popular Hunanese appetizer of cold cucumbers dressed with garlic, dried chili flakes, and vinegar totally fits the bill!

-Pai huang gua takes its name from whacking the cucumbers with the flat side of a cleaver, which encourages them to absorb the delicious and spicy dressing.
+Pai huang gua takes its name from whacking the cucumbers with the flat side of a cleaver – once smashed, it encourages them to absorb the delicious and spicy dressing.

 People across China make this dish in many ways, this one just happens to be mine. 🙂 It takes its gustatory cues from not only Hunan province, but also Shaanxi and Sichuan as well!

-Pair this with any meal for a delicious start guaranteed to get your guests talking!
+Pair smashed cucumbers with any meal for a delicious start guaranteed to get your guests talking!
 You can purchase the Zhenjiang aged black vinegar and Sichuan peppercorn oil from here.

 Battle on – the GeneralissimoPrint